felixlopz/hubrise-test-task/content/apps/woocommerce/en/overview.md

 ## Prerequisites

-To establish a connection between Shopify and HubRise, you must have an account on both apps.
+To establish a connection between WooCommerce and HubRise, you must have an existing WooCommerce online ordering website, that you can create from the [WooCommerce website](https://woocommerce.com), and a HubRise user profile and account.